gaugarygrayston/mma-action-recognition/docs/README.md

 The final model achieves **97% classification accuracy** on held-out test data.

+## Project Status

+⚠️ **Work in Progress**

+At this time, this repository contains:
+- The full research paper for this project
-*I currently only have my research paper and an AI generated slide deck of my research paper on here so far, the code for this project can be found in the appendix of my research paper.
-I am still working on putting the code on here too.
+- An AI-generated slide deck summarizing the research paper

+The full implementation code for this project is currently documented in the **appendix of the research paper**.
+I am actively working on organizing and migrating the code into this repository for public release.

 ## Technical Summary
 - Pose estimation on video frames